pyinstaller/pyinstaller/doc/source/pyi-build.rst

 --log-level=LOGLEVEL  Amount of detail in build-time console messages
                       (default: INFO, choose one of DEBUG, INFO, WARN, ERROR, CRITICAL)
---uac_admin           Windows only.
-Setting to True creates a Manifest with will request
-                      elevation upon application restart --uac_uiaccess
-                      Windows only.
-Setting to True allows an elevated application to work with Remote Desktop

 SEE ALSO